-Director: Shawna Gareau-Kurtz, 349-9100, sgareau@monroe2boces.org
+Director: Shawna Gareau-Kurtz, 349-9102, sgareau@monroe2boces.org

-Career & Technical Training Programs
+Adult Career Training Programs

 Our programs are affordable, short-term and convenient for the adult learner.
 Course curriculum is industry-specific and emphasizes practical application of key concepts and skills, utilizing the latest technology.
 Students who successfully complete a program will have the knowledge and skills needed to secure employment in a variety of industry sectors such as Healthcare and the Skilled Trades.
 Many programs are eligible for local tuition assistance.
+Programs designed for adult English language learners are free.